 Homemade Cheese Crackers with ricotta and cheddar cheese, a delicious savoury snack with only 4 ingredients that will be a big hit at any party.
-And baby and toddler friendly too.
+A baby and toddler friendly recipe, these crackers are healthy, with no sugar or salt added, and great for any time of the year.

 It might sound like a cliché, but when you are stretched from pillar to post, you get to appreciate when one thing is ticked off your to-do list.
-Everybody loves chocolaty desserts, all sorts of christmassy sweet treats, but, if you are a savoury kind of person, then a good snack in a must, not matter the occasion.
+Everybody loves chocolaty desserts, but, if you are a savoury kind of person, then a good snack in a must.

 Just to have something to nibble on while the dinner is getting ready, or even while you enjoy a drink.
 And these cheese crackers are just what we need.

-Way better than any store-bought cheesy straws or whatever, they are absolutely delicious, and toddler-friendly too.
+Way better than any store-bought cheesy straws or whatever, they are absolutely delicious, and baby and toddler-friendly too.
 Not a trace of margarine or any such nastiness added.
+Together with my Cheese Twists Recipe (From Scratch), these snacks are the ultimate finger food for every occasion.

 These bites must be the easiest to whip up.
 All you need is equal amounts of only 4 ingredients: butter, cheddar cheese, ricotta and flour.
 And, bonus point, you can make them with the kids, they will love getting their hands messy.